christian-brice/LIBRA-ROS2-Tools/README.md

 ### *Other Terminals*

 Since I'm just testing, I still haven't combined everything into a single launch file.
-In the meantime, for each of the bullet points below, source the workspace and run the provided command.
+In the meantime, for each point below, source the workspace and run the provided command.

 - RealSense node:
     ```bash